Matthew Short: International career

 Short made his international and Twenty20 International debut against South Africa on 30 August 2023.
 On September 1, 2023 in the 2nd T20I of the series, Short scored his maiden half century in international cricket scoring 66 off just 30 balls.
 An innings that steered Australia to a comfortable victory over South Africa.
 Short Featured in each match of Australia’s 3-0 sweep of South Africa.

 On 22 September 2023, Short made his One Day International debut against India.

 On 23 November 2023, Short took his first wicket in T20I’s and international cricket against India as Steve Smith caught Yashasvi Jaiswal off his bowling for 21.

 In May 2024, he was named as a reserve player in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.

 In September 2024, Short was selected as part of a white ball tour against England.
 In the second T20I, he took his maiden five-wicket haul, taking 5 for 22 and recording the third best figures for an Australian bowler in T20Is.
 In the fifth ODI, he scored his maiden ODI half-century off just 23 balls.

 Personal life

-Short is engaged to Australian swimmer Madison Wilson.
+Short is married to Australian swimmer Madison Wilson.
 The couple have a son.